With the new year comes resolutions to better your life. Why not get rewarded for the spending you’ll do to reach your 2021 goals?

 If you’re a casual traveler…

 You don’t need to be a jet setter to enjoy the perks of a travel credit card.
-The Capital One® Venture® Rewards Credit Card earns you 2X miles on every purchase for a meager $95 annual fee (waived the first year).
+The Capital One Venture Rewards Credit Card earns you 2X miles on every purchase for a meager $95 annual fee.

-There’s also the chance to earn a 50,000-mile bonus once you spend $3,000 within the first three months from account opening and up to a $100 credit towards Global Entry or TSA Pre✓® purchased with your Venture card.
+You can earn 60,000 miles if you spend $3,000 on purchases in the first 3 months.
+You’ll also receive up to a $100 credit toward Global Entry or TSA Precheck purchased with your Venture card.

 If you’re a road warrior…